UK Edition. Click here for US version.

 blood pressure, and so your doctor may ask to monitor your blood pressure

 on a regular basis.

 If you have heart, liver or kidney problems, your doctor will want to monitor

 Other medicines and Arthrotec

 Some medicines can affect the way other medicines work.

-Please tell your doctor or pharmacist if you are taking or have
+Tell your doctor or pharmacist if you are taking, have recently taken or

 - Aspirin (acetylsalicylic acid) or other NSAIDs (e.g. ibuprofen)

 - Medicines used to treat osteoarthritis or rheumatoid arthritis known as

 - Diuretics (used to treat excess fluid in the body)